-Planning for wealth preservation has always been important.
+Developing wealth preservation strategies has always been an essential part of retirement planning.
 However, today it is even more critical for one specific reason: the return of high inflation.

 Rising inflation is already hitting Americans squarely in the pocketbooks.
 A new study by Nationwide revealed that 13% of baby boomers and Gen X consumers surveyed have recently postponed their retirement due to rising costs.

 Is your retirement plan on track?
 Download our free Preparing for Retirement guide to learn more.

 Inflation is not the only risk to your wealth, of course.
 But with rising cost pressures on daily necessities, suddenly, every retirement plan has far less margin for error.
 If you don’t effectively plan for it, inflation can magnify any mistake you make.